 - Trust and Credibility: Familiar TLDs like .com and .org are recognized as more trustworthy, leading to higher click-through rates.

-- SEO Impact: While TLDs don’t directly affect rankings, a credible TLD can enhance user engagement and visibility.
+- Domain SEO Impact: While TLDs don’t directly affect rankings, a credible TLD can enhance user engagement and visibility.

 - Targeting Specific Audiences: Country code TLDs (ccTLDs) help businesses target specific geographic markets satisfactorily.